spaceshelter/orbitar/docs/api/oauth2/README.md

     - **Name**: Your application name (2-32 characters)
     - **Description**: What your app does (up to 255 characters)
     - **Redirect URIs**: Where users will be sent after authorization (comma-separated list)
-    - **App connection URL** (optional): The URL where users will be directed when clicking the "Connect" button on your application card.
-This URL typically corresponds to the external landing page of your application.
+    - **App connection URL** (optional): The URL where users will go when clicking the "Connect" button on your application card.
+This URL is usually the landing page of your application.

 5. After creating your application, you will receive:
     - **Client ID**: Public identifier for your application